heinrichti/GitRewrite/README.md

 Simple wildcards for the beginning and the end of the filename are supported, like &ast;.zip.
 It also lets you specify the complete path to the file instead of only a file name.
-For this the path has to be prefixed by a forward slash and the path seperator also is a forward slash: /path/to/file.txt
+For this the path has to be prefixed by a forward slash and the path seperator also is a forward slash: /path/to/file.txt Specifying only files with complete path will result in much better performance as not all subtrees have to be checked.

 ### Deleting folders
 ```